-Harbor Commission Secretary
+Harbor Commission President

 Port of Long Beach, California

-She is the seventh woman to serve on the Board, replacing fellow attorney Susan E. Anderson Wise who stepped down in July 2014, maintaining the Board's female majority.
 Together with her Commission colleagues Ms. Egoscue provides policy direction and oversight for the most extensive capital improvement program in the Port of Long Beach's history.
-The Port has embarked on a $4 billion, 10-year investment program to modernize its facilities and increase its competitiveness for decades to come.
-The capital projects include the nationally significant Gerald Desmond Bridge Replacement; the state-of-the-art Middle Harbor cargo terminal; other shipping terminal developments; and roadway, channel, dock and rail improvements, effective innovations to clean and protect the environment at “The Green Port,” and more.
+The Port is continuing with a $4 billion, 10-year investment program to modernize its facilities and increase its competitiveness for decades to come.
+The Capital projects include the nationally significant Gerald Desmond Bridge Replacement, Middle Harbor Container Terminal and other shipping terminal developments, roadway, dock and rail improvements, effective innovations to clean and protect the environment at “The Green Port,” and more.

 All improvements include initiatives that support the landmark Green Port Policy adopted by the Commission in 2005 to create a sustainable Port for the benefit of future generations with improved air, water and soil quality, protected wildlife habitat and zero emissions from operations.

 Besides working with various Commission sub-committees, Ms. Egoscue also represents the Port on national and international trade missions and serves as the board representative or alternate to a variety of Port-related leadership organizations.